rackerlabs/docs-developer-blog/_posts/2020-06-04-flight-to-the-cloud.md

 The cloud has the following benefits:

--**Flexibility**: Undoubtedly, the cloud is flexible with options like on-demand and pay-as-you-go.
+- **Flexibility**: Undoubtedly, the cloud is flexible with options like on-demand and pay-as-you-go.
 For example, before the advent of the cloud, expansion to a different continent was a huge expense because of IT needs.
 Today, it is just a click away.
 We can change the region and start working in another region instantly.

--**Availability**:  Cloud providers are available in multiple locations worldwide, but some businesses don't have the budget for a cross-continent DR solution.
+- **Availability**:  Cloud providers are available in multiple locations worldwide, but some businesses don't have the budget for a cross-continent DR solution.
 With the help of the cloud, even a small-scale organization can plan for global DR solutions.

--**Consistency**:  The cloud consistently offers reliability and readily available data.
+- **Consistency**:  The cloud consistently offers reliability and readily available data.
 Overall, the cloud is more consistent than traditional data centers.